7RU7H/CTFs/HackTheBox/Retired-Machines/Bart/Bart-Writeup.md

 ![](foundyoumonitoringme.png)
 [PHP Server Monitor PHP Server Monitor is a script that checks whether your websites and servers are up and running.
 It comes with a web based user interface where you can manage your services and websites, and you can manage users for each server with a mobile number and email address.
 This is the link to the cv3.2.1](https://github.com/phpservermon/phpservermon/tree/v3.2.1)

 I read the src for 3.2.1 : I am either missing a default password for the new recruit most likely - hydra is producing false falsities and I may need to reconsider syntax.
-1.35 hours left
+1 hour left

 ## Exploit